 Welcome to Hamline Midway Elders!

 The dinner will be held in the Fireside Room at Hamline Church United Methodist (1514 Englewood Ave.) beginning at 6 pm.
-Since we expect a large crowd, reservations are strongly suggested—as it helps us know how many meals to prepare.
+Chef Erik Hendrickson will be preparing another wonderful dinner.
+Free-will donations are suggested ($10 for adults and $5 for seniors & children) and reservations are suggested—as it helps us know how many meals to prepare.

 Hamline Midway Elders

 Helping seniors live well at home since 2001.

 St. Paul, MN 55104

 We are a part of a network of 34 Living at Home/Block Nurse Programs throughout the State of Minnesota.
 For information on other programs, please contact the Living at Home Network at:

 Hamline Midway Elders is supported, in part, by a Live Well at Home grant from the Minnesota Department of Human Services.